 In order to hike the trail, you have to purchase a ticket.
 There are various options for this, but the ticket is absolutely necessary.
 At every town we had to pass a checkpoint and show our tickets.
 We purchased the Treno Cinque Terre Card, which gave us unlimited trips on the trains for the day and access to the hiking trails.

 If the idea of hiking from town to town does not sound like your idea of fun, you can purchase a train ticket and use the train to hop from town to town.
-You can also take a guided tour from La Spezia where you visit several of the towns with an experienced guide or a private tour where you can customize your itinerary.
+You can also take a guided tour from La Spezia where you visit several of the towns with an experienced guide.

 Vernazza | 10 Day Italy Itinerary

 Monterosso al Mar | 10 Day Italy Itinerary

 For more information about visiting the Cinque Terre, read Hiking the Cinque Terre: What You Need to Know and The Cinque Terre for Budget Travelers.